Clojure development: migrate to cider on Mac OS X

 opportunity to upgrade to it, since had a spare day on my

 hands.
-As recommended, I used package.el
+As recommended, I used package.el to install from the

 Marmalade repo, by adding this to .emacs

-Installed via M-x package-refresh-contents
+Installed via M-x package-refresh-contents, then M-x

-package-install RET cider RET
+package-install RET cider RET.

-The problem was that cider-jack-in
+The problem was that cider-jack-in would not work, just

 hung.
-Launching a repl manually via lein
+Launching a repl manually via lein and then using

 cider to connect to the host/port combo was fine.